sharoncchan/cs50web-network/README.md

 - edit their own posts and save the edited posts
 - like and unlike other users' posts
 - follow and unfollow other users
 - Each page displays 10 posts.
-Usercs can navigate to the next page of posts using the pagination button on the bottom of each page
+Users can navigate to the next page of posts using the pagination button on the bottom of each page

 #### Running the application
   - Install project dependencies by running `pip install -r requirements.txt`.
-Dependencies include Django and Django MPTT module that allows Django to work with nested comments and replies.
   - Make and apply migrations by running `python manage.py makemigrations` and `python manage.py migrate`.
   - Create superuser with `python manage.py createsuperuser`.
 This will create a user with admin privileges, with permissions to create, read, update and delete data in the Django admin
   - Run the django server using `python manage.py runserver` to enter the homepage of the web application.